NuevoFoundation/workshops/content/english/machine-learning/FIFA_Linear_Regression.md

 </p>
 <p>
 Today, we are going to use a simple model called Linear Regression.
-Let assume the formula that calculates the overall ratings of soccer player $ y = f(x)$ is
+Let assume the formula that calculates the overall ratings of soccer player \( y = f(x)\) is
 \[
     f(x) = ax + b
 \]
-The linear regression aims to figure out $a$ and $b$.
-The formula $f(x)$ is called "model" in machine learning, and the process of solve/estimate the model is called "training" the model.
-Once we trained the model, we can use it to predict target $y$ of new data.
+The linear regression aims to figure out \(a\) and \(b\).
+The formula \(f(x)\) is called "model" in machine learning, and the process of solve/estimate the model is called "training" the model.
+Once we trained the model, we can use it to predict target \(y\) of new data.
 </p>
 <p>
-Back to our story, if we only have 1 variable $x$, estimate $f(x)$ should be easy.
+Back to our story, if we only have 1 variable \(x\), estimate \(f(x)\) should be easy.
 Everyone should be able to solve it with a pen and a piece of paper.
-However, when $x$ is a long list of attributes of soccer players like speed, power, passing, tackling, it becomes complicated.
+However, when \(x\) is a long list of attributes of soccer players like speed, power, passing, tackling, it becomes complicated.
 The formula should be rewritten into
 \[
     f(x_1, x_2, ..., x_n) = a_1 * x_1 + a_2 * x_2 + ... + a_n * x_n + b
 \]